katmore/clientcal/README.md

 ```

 ### Step 5: Create a login user
-The command-line **user manager utility** can be used to create an initial login user.

-At least one login user must be created to operate ClientCal:
+At least one login user must exist to operate ClientCal; use the command-line **user manager utility** to create one.

 ```sh
 php bin/clientcal-user.php add my_user
 ```